LoopKit/loopdocs/docs/gh-actions/gh-deploy.md

 Go back to the&nbsp;<span translate="no">TestFlight</span>&nbsp;app on your phone and tap on your app name in the list to see an expanded screen similar to the graphic below.
 The row to enable or disable automatic updates is highlighted in the graphic, which shows the feature disabled.
 This is recommended for all users.

-* If you leave automatic update enabled (default), then whenever new build is created and uploaded to&nbsp;<span translate="no">TestFlight</span>&nbsp;, it will be installed immediately.
+* If you leave automatic update enabled (default), then whenever a new build is created and uploaded to&nbsp;<span translate="no">TestFlight</span>&nbsp;, it will be installed immediately.
 * WARNING: If you switch between Building with Browser and Mac-Xcode, you must disable automatic update or Xcode will not be able to install to your phone.

 ![enable or disable automatic update for Loop](img/testflight-auto-update.png){width="300"}